-That incident from last year – including the teen’s amazing escape – could serve as a reminder for parents to talk with their kids about what to do if approached by a stranger or someone who intends to cause harm.
+That Macomb County incident – including the teen’s amazing escape – serves as a reminder for parents to talk with their kids about what to do if approached by a stranger or someone who intends to cause harm.

 Follow your safety plan